 We have been using science to understand and manage the danger of driving motorcycles for two decades.
 We have developed models for measuring danger and evaluating danger reduction measures*, offer training curricula, and provide other information for the people to use to reduce the danger of driving motorcycles. (*Others call danger reduction measures “Safety Improvement Measures.)

-We have used the National Motorcycle Training Institute’s system, “the NMI System,” (and more recently “the NMI Motorcycle-License System,”) to introduce people to motorcycling since 1998.
+We have used the National Motorcycle Training Institute’s system, “the NMI System,” (and more recently “the NMI Graduated Motorcycle Drivers License and Endorsement System,”) to introduce people to motorcycling since 1998.
 The NMI System was used first at our historic San Diego County facility (Est. 1979), and over the years it has been tested and refined.
 We decided to focus on managing the danger of motorcycling rather than encouraging more people to take up the sport.
 We conducted our first exclusively industry-independent motorcycle danger-reducing training in July of 2001.
 The NMI System has an established record for reducing unnecessary student mishaps in class, and more importantly, reducing the unnecessary motorcyclist mishaps after class.
 Early on we saw the need to track other data besides “numbers trained” and have developed an extensive fatality data tracking system.